jphermans/Px2Connect_browser_extension/README.md

 - Ctrl+Shift+3 (Command+Shift+3 on Mac) - Open second custom address
 - Ctrl+Shift+R (Command+Shift+R on Mac) - Toggle rescue mode

-Note: Due to Chrome's limitations, the extension supports a maximum of 4 keyboard shortcuts.
+Note: Due to browser limitations, the extension supports a maximum of 4 keyboard shortcuts.
 Additional custom addresses can be accessed through the popup interface.

 ### Configuration
 1. Right-click the extension icon